Frequently asked questions

 - $35 million to support remediation of Jabiru.

 Expenditure against the Growing Tourism in Kakadu package will be driven by the Kakadu Tourism Master Plan and Kakadu Roads Strategy.
 Similarly, expenditure under the Jabiru township remediation package will be based on the final remediation agreement between parties.

-What is the Kakadu Tourism Master Plan and who is developing it?
+What is the Kakadu Tourism Master Plan?

-What is the Kakadu Roads Strategy and who is developing it?
+What is the Kakadu Roads Strategy?

 Where can I find more information about the future of Jabiru?